This post may contain affiliate links. Please see our disclosure policy.

 It draws out excess oil and impurities, so if your skin is naturally dry, I would use this soap once a week and use a moisturizing soap bar the rest of the time.

-My advice with every product is to try it on a small area first and see if it’s suitable for your skin type.
+My advice with every product is to try it on a small area first and see if itโs suitable for your skin type.

 I hope you love making this recipe!
 Please drop a comment below if you do make it and let me know what you think.
 And if you are looking for more great soap bar recipes, be sure to try some of these other favorites below.

-- Lard soap
+- Lard soap recipe

-- Olive oil swirl soap bars
+- DIY olive oil swirl soap bars

-- Clear glycerin soap bars
+- Homemade clear glycerin soap bars

-- Goat milk soap (melt and pour)
+- Goat milk soap recipe (melt and pour)

-- Chamomile soap
+- Cold process chamomile soap

 - Hot process aloe soap